 - Building momentum in the run-up to your Christmas marketing launch

 - How to cut through the noise using interactive content and games

 - Tips on visual content best-practise and ideas to stand out from the crowd

 - Keeping the momentum going after Christmas and re-engaging your audience

 Your audience will be bombarded with Christmas marketing messages from other brands, including your competitors.
-It’s down to you to make sure you’re doing something different and standing out from the crowd this year.
+It’s down to you to make sure you’re doing something different and standing out from the crowd.

 Setting your goals and getting your tactics right